 Officers and Duties

 Section 1.
-The officers of the Association shall be a President, a President-Elect, a Vice-President for each Grand Lodge District in Wisconsin, a Secretary, a Treasurer, a Board of Trustees consisting of the President of the Association and one Trustee from each of the Grand Lodge Districts in Wisconsin and one at large for a total of five trustees, a Tiler, an Inner Guard, a Sergeant-at-Arms, and a Chaplain.
+The officers of the Association shall be a President, a President-Elect, a Vice-President for each Grand Lodge District in Wisconsin, a Secretary, a Treasurer, Six Trustees one Trustee from each of the Grand Lodge Districts in Wisconsin and one at large for a total of five trustees, a Tiler, an Inner Guard, a Sergeant-at-Arms, and a Chaplain.
 Officers shall be elected in the manner and terms hereinafter set forth.

 Section 2.
 The President-Elect, Vice-Presidents, Secretary, Treasurer, Tiler, Inner Guard, Sergeant-at-Arms and Chaplain shall be elected by majority vote of the Delegates defined in Article II, Section 3, present at the Convention of the Association, and shall serve for one year or until their successors are duly elected and installed, with the exception of the Secretary and Treasurer, who shall be duly elected and shall serve for two years, in alternating years.
 The President-Elect shall succeed to the office of President at the close of the next Convention following his election, to serve one year or until his successor is installed.